Heavy Machinery Accidents

 - Collisions: Accidents occur when mobile heavy machinery violently crashes or collides with people or property.
 Backhoes are among the most dangerous pieces of heavy equipment in construction because they have limited visibility and are difficult to maneuver.
 Backhoes are involved in more than half of heavy equipment-related fatalities.

 - Caught in/between accidents: Industrial and factory machines pose a risk to operators every day.
-Even with proper protection equipment such as goggles and gloves, workers risk being caught or crushed in the intricate moving parts of these massive and complex pieces of equipment.
+Even with proper protective equipment such as goggles and gloves, workers risk being caught or crushed in the intricate moving parts of these massive and complex pieces of equipment.
 Lacerations, punctures, and amputations are possible in presses, lathes, and farming equipment.

 - Struck-by accidents: When work involving heavy machinery is done from an elevated level, workers below the worksite can be struck by falling objects dropped from cranes, forklifts, and excavators.
 Sometimes hard hats are not enough to protect from traumatic brain injuries caused by impact from a dropped object.